uk-gov-mirror/nationalarchives.tdr-jenkins/README.md

 Then redeploy Jenkins in ECS.
 This will cause Jenkins downtime, so check with the rest of the team first.

+First, **run a backup** to avoid resetting build numbers.
+See the backup instructions below.

+Then restart the Jenkins ECS container:

 ```bash
 aws ecs update-service --force-new-deployment --cluster jenkins-mgmt \
   --service jenkins-service-mgmt --region eu-west-2
 ```

+If this fails because there are not enough resources available on the Jenkins EC2 instance, manually stop the current Jenkins ECS task in the AWS console.
+ECS will automatically deploy a new container when the first one has stopped.

 ### Deploy Jenkins EC2 instance and Terraform config